 Sorry for the fuzzy shot.
 My cell phone camera was on life support.

 Aside from the vodka being on the pricey side ($17.00 each at Cromwells), I would absolutely recommend Crystal Head to a vodka connoisseur.
-I WILL purchase more for home consumption and use the empty bottle for something cool, like a mouthwash decanter. (idea from

 Image acknowledgment: Thank you Dave Beaver for creating the On a Giggle Mission from God image and thanks for photoshopping out the sad looking guy standing behind me an Dan at Total Wine.